anuragraj/philosopher/filter.md

-A custom algorithm for MS/MS data filtering and false discovery rate estimation.
+A custom algorithm for MS/MS data filtering and multi-level false discovery rate estimation.

 ## Usage